 You shouldn’t mow when the grass is exceptionally wet as it tends to sag, making it harder for the mower to pull it up and cut.
 Mowing after rain also makes the ground more saturated with water.

-It increases the risk of the mower to slide and give you an uneven cut.
+It increases the risk of the mower sliding and gives you an uneven cut.
 If you must mow the moderately wet grass, you can adjust the cutting height to increase it slightly higher than the average mowing height.

 You can also lower the mower cutting speed to prevent any damage from uprooting the grass.
 Lower blade speed also reduces the grass clipping to get stuck under the mower or form up clumps at discharge.